 Resource integration is the last step in Cascade’s IRP process.
 It involves finding the least cost mix of demand and supply side resources given the forecasted load requirements of the core customers.
 The tool used to accomplish this task is a computer optimization model known as SENDOUT™.
 This model permits the Company to quickly develop and analyze a variety of resource portfolios to help determine the type, size, and timing of resources best matched to forecast requirements.
 SENDOUT™ is very powerful and complex.
-It operates by combining a series of existing and potential demand side and supply side resources and optimizes their utilization, at the lowest net present cost over the entire planning period, for a given demand forecast.
+It operates by combining a series of existing and potential demand side and supply side resources and optimizes their utilization at the lowest net present cost over the entire planning period for a given demand forecast.

 Resource Optimization Analysis Tools

 SENDOUT™’s broad capabilities allow the Company to develop supply and demand relationships that closely mirror Cascade’s existing operations.
 Cascade continued to model demand areas grouped by the various pipeline zones, a practice that began with the 2008 IRP.
-A copy of the network diagram is shown in Figure 7-A on the following page.
-These demand centers reflect on a daily basis, the aggregate 20 year load forecasts of Cascade’s core market customers being served from either Northwest Pipeline GP (NWP) or Gas Transmission Northwest (GTN) interstate pipeline facilities.
+A copy of the network diagram is shown in Figure 7-A. These demand centers reflect on a daily basis, the aggregate 20 year load forecasts of Cascade’s core market customers being served from either Northwest Pipeline GP (NWP) or Gas Transmission Northwest (GTN) interstate pipeline facilities.
 Individual transportation segments, storage, supply and demand side resources, both existing and potential, are targeted to these pipeline zones.
 This level of precision allows SENDOUT™ to consider each resource on an individual basis within the portfolio while also recognizing where physical system limitations exist.
-Resource characteristics such as a supply contract’s daily delivery capability, minimum take requirements, maximum daily transport capability by individual segment, and storage inventory limitations and withdrawal and injection curve characteristics can be part of each resource’s basic model inputs.
+Resource characteristics such as a supply contract’s daily delivery capability, minimum take requirements, maximum daily transport capability by individual segment, storage inventory limitations and withdrawal, and injection curve characteristics can be part of each resource’s basic model inputs.
 The ability to model resources in this fashion allows SENDOUT™ to tailor its optimization within envisioned constraints and ensures that the model’s optimal solution can work under anticipated operating conditions.

 However, because SENDOUT™ utilizes a linear programming approach, its results are considered “deterministic”.
 For example, the model knows the exact load and price for every day of the planning period based on the analyst’s input and can therefore minimize costs in a way that would not be possible in the real world.
 Therefore, it is important to acknowledge that linear programming analysis provides helpful but not perfect information to guide decisions.

 Since decisions are made in the context of uncertainty about the future, in 2006 Cascade purchased VectorGasTM.
 VectorGasTM was an add-in product to the SENDOUT™ model that facilitates the ability to model gas price and load uncertainty (driven by weather) into the future.
 VectorGasTM utilizes a Monte Carlo approach in combination with the linear programming approach in SENDOUT™.
-The VectorGasTM functionality was integrated in the SENDOUT™ software with Version 12.5 which is the platform that Cascade prepared its integration analysis.
+The VectorGasTM functionality was integrated in the SENDOUT™ software with Version 12.5, which is the platform that Cascade prepared its integration analysis on.
 The addition of the Monte-Carlo modeling capability provides additional information to decision makers under conditions of uncertainty.
 This tool continues to enhance the robustness of the Company’s long-term resource planning and acquisition activities.

 FIGURE 7-A